 Kiva will simulate the foundation defined in input.yaml using the weather conditions specified in weather.epw and generate time series results in output.csv.
-Execute the run-kiva file in the installation to see a demonstration of how to use Kiva.

 Input files are YAML formatted descriptions of building foundations and simulation control settings.
 This is described in more detail in the following sections.